afshinator/deck_of_cards/README.md

 * State management: given the small size of the app, what React provides is plenty.
 Most of the logic of the app is a custom hook inside src/components/useGameState.js.

+* I went back (12/20) to see if I can refactor some of my code to use specifically the Compound Component design pattern.
+Happy to say it worked out well, imo.
+Its on its own branch.